"Because the days are short and cold, food plays an important part in life."

 Winter in the Alps is a rich collection of essays and recipes, documenting the author's personal journey to discovering Switzerland's winter culture.
 With a biography that spans from Iran to Japan, Darling has deep roots in Switzerland as well: Her great-grandfather established a popular restaurant in Lugano some 120 years ago.

-Structured by Alpine region, many unique recipes are embedded in each chapter.
+Structured by different alpine regions, many unique recipes are embedded in each chapter.
 Underlined with mouth-watering food photography by Simon Griffiths, recipes are easy to follow thanks to international metrics (grams/ounces, Celsius/Fahrenheit).

 Ultimately, food is a way of identity for those Swiss who live scattered among the valleys and mountains of the Alps.
 Whether it is Nuvolone, a cloud soufflé from Ticino, Engadiner Nusstorte, the famed walnut cake from Engadine, or Walliser Nussbrot, a nut bread from Valais, this book leaves us with a difficult decision: Whether to create these dishes from scratch or travel to each region and taste the original...